The Evolutionary Pathways of Disk-, Bulge-, and Halo-dominated Galaxies

-Secondly, an automatic Gaussian mixture model\footnote{Gaussian mixture models (GMM) are unsupervised machine learning algorithms that are widely used to model discrete points with multidimensional Gaussian distributions.
+Then, an automatic Gaussian mixture model\footnote{Gaussian mixture models (GMM) are unsupervised machine learning algorithms that are widely used to model discrete points with multidimensional Gaussian distributions.
 Here we use the {\tt GaussianMixture} module in the \texttt{PYTHON} {\tt scikit-learn}.} \autoGMM, is used to model the kinematic phase space.
-Stars are classified into multiple Gaussian components with ``soft'' probabilistic assignment.
+Stars are classified into multiple Gaussian components with ``soft'' probabilistic assignment. \citet{Obreja2018a, Obreja2019} made the first attempt to extract classical/pseudo-bulges and stellar halos by applying GMM to this parameter space, switching from the $K$-means clustering algorithm used in \citet{Domenech-Moral2012}.
+The number of Gaussian components was chosen artificially in these methods, which further leads to human bias in the identification of structures.
 As recommended by \citet{Du2019}, \autoGMM\ allows the number of Gaussian components to be determined automatically by setting the modified Bayesian information criterion $\Delta{\rm BIC}<0.1$, which corresponds to a Bayes factor $0.95-1$ with respect to the ideal model using numerous Gaussian components.
-In this case, we consider that this model performs equally well as the ideal model in statistical point of view.
+In this case, we consider that this model performs equally well as the ideal model in a statistical sense.
 Generally, 4-9 prominent Gaussian components in the kinematic phase space will be found for modelling any individual galaxy properly.
-Because the number of Gaussian components is inferred directly from the data.
+The number of Gaussian components is inferred directly from the data.
 For each component, its kinematics can be quantified by the mass-weighted average values of $j_z/j_c$, $j_p/j_c$, and $e/|e|_{\rm max}$, defined as $\langle j_z/j_c \rangle$, $\langle j_p/j_c \rangle$, and $\langle e/|e|_{\rm max} \rangle$.
 This method not only successfully avoids overfitting due to the use of too many components, but also minimizes the possibility of human bias, which makes it possible to identify intrinsic structures in galaxies.